yonathan95/BinanceTradingBot/README.md

 A guide on how to get these values: https://www.siteguarding.com/en/how-to-get-telegram-bot-api-token.

 2. **Possible command values:**
+In order to run the bot, **you need to press "help" to view all the possible commands the bot offers.**
 * [symbol] - binance legal symbol, for example: btcusdt
 * [interval] - the candlestick interval, possible values: 1m, 3m, 5m, 15m, 30m, 1h, 2h, 4h, 6h, 8h, 12h, 1d, 3d, 1w, 1M
 * [takeprofit] - in percentage, for example, 0.5